“Pinpoint where banks are buying and selling.”

-Now Forex, as well as all other markets, stocks, commodities, crypto, etc, are driven by supply and demand.
+Now Forex, as well as all other finanical markets, stocks, commodities, crypto, etc, are driven by the forces of supply and demand.

 News events, economic announcements, and general market action make different groups of traders to buy and sell, causing changes to the supply and demand equation.

-These changes manifest visually as the rises, declines, and consolidations we see on our charts.
+These changes manifest visually as the rises, declines, and consolidations on our charts.